ComputerKWasTaken/BetterEcosystemProjectManagement/ProjectManagement.md

 The active product track is **BetterDungeon V2**, centered on Ultrascripts.
 All core Ultrascripts runtime features, the 9 first-party modules, their per-module regression test suites, and internal technical documentation are fully completed and verified (Phases 1-11).

-The current active workstream is **Phase 12: Showcase Scripts** — producing and polishing high-quality demo scripts to show scenario authors the power of our shipped first-party modules (such as the Aura Cards AI demo and Chronos V2 dashboard).
+The current active workstream is **Phase 12: Mobile Port** — porting Ultrascripts to the Android WebView build of BetterDungeon so the platform is effectively multiplatform, with multiplatform smoke testing across Chromium, Gecko, and Android WebView.
+Showcase scripts (Aura Cards, Chronos V2, and additional per-module demos) are deferred to Phase 14, after BetterRepository public documentation (Phase 13).

 ## Projects